Angry-Potato/go-pay-me/JOURNAL.md

 Given that my favourite part of development is automation, I see it as important that I get the implementation's pipeline up before anything else.
 I've implemented the default [go-json-rest](https://github.com/ant0ine/go-json-rest) server, and written a single test, I'll now hook this up to [Travis-CI](https://travis-ci.org/).
 I chose to automate using Travis, even though I have no experience with it, because I saw that Form3 use Travis for at least some of their projects.

 I have built the Travis pipeline!
 It builds and tests the docker image, then deploys to [heroku](https://go-pay-me.herokuapp.com/).
 Suppose I should do the feature work now..

+## 14th May

+Yesterday I finished implementing the basic payments RESTful interactions.
+The implementation took a bit longer than expected as I failed to account for library learning time.
+I'm happy with the automation, and design doc generation that I've set up.
+Less happy with the test suite in the implementation, there are a couple of race conditions.
+I'm contemplating writing a small acceptance test suite that will run in series to verify correctness of the API.
+At the very least, the existing suite needs to be refactored as it's pretty WET.

+I need to update READMEs with build/test/run instructions, and add the sub-resources to payments, and that should be it!